awdeorio/mailmerge/README.md

 ## Markdown formatting
-You can format an email using [Markdown](https://daringfireball.net/projects/markdown/syntax) by including a custom header `Content-Type: text/markdown` in the message.
-Email templtes with this custom header will include both HTML and plain text versions.
-(A user's mail reader can select either one.)
+Mailmerge support [Markdown](https://daringfireball.net/projects/markdown/syntax) formatting by including the custom custom header `Content-Type: text/markdown` in the message.
+Mailmerge will render the markdown to HTML, then include both HTML and plain text versions in a multiplart message.
+A recipient's mail reader can then select either format.

 ### Template `mailmerge_template.txt`
 ```